jaxmatrix/BasicElectronics/README.md

 ## Tutorials Steps

+1. Learn how to use Github, bug reporting and collaboration in the github

+2. Make a git public repository and follow these steps

+   1. Fill up the [this](https://forms.gle/JpP41yySP91QphrL7) form
+   2. Download Typora and learn Markdown
+   3. Make a README.md file and document all the steps used for simulations
+   4. Write issues that you faced in the README.md documentation
+   5. Commit you work after every exercise and maintain a directory for every simulation section
+   6. In case of doubts raise issues/bugs in this repository

-1. Follow the steps given in the [this](<http://ngspice.sourceforge.net/ngspice-tutorial.html>) link in order to learn spice simulation
+3. Follow the steps given in the [this](<http://ngspice.sourceforge.net/ngspice-tutorial.html>) link in order to learn spice simulation

-2.  #### Using Eeschema for spice simulation
+4.  #### Using Eeschema for spice simulation

    Follow the steps given in [this](http://ngspice.sourceforge.net/ngspice-eeschema.html) link for simulation using Eeshema

+5. Obtain a copy Microelectronics by Neamen

 ### Advance tutorial